Mario Romañach: Notable projects

 In 1944 he worked with the architects Pedro Martínez Inclán and Antonio Quintana in the Residencial Obrero de Luyanó neighborhood, located in an area south of Havana Bay.
 The project was project was an exercise of modern architecture.
 It had 1,500 homes, eight apartment complexes in four-story buildings and all complementary services: markets, schools, sports fields and parks.

 Mario-Romanach and Silverio-Bosch.
 Casa-de-Jose-Noval-Cueto-1949.
 Located at 17A between 174 and 190, Cubanacán.

 In 1949 he won with his partner, architect Silverio Bosh, the Gold Medal from the Colegio Nacional de Arquitectos de Cuba for the house of José Noval Cueto.
-This residence is, perhaps, one of the main exponents of Cuban architecture of all times and one of the best examples of rationalism in Havana; it is an excellent modern interpretation of traditional Cuban residential architecture.
+This residence is emblematic of Cuban architecture and an example of rationalism in Havana; it is an modern interpretation of traditional Cuban residential architecture.
 The house is an elongated prism, the typical white box, to which a portion is subtracted, and thus creates a kind of "inner courtyard", like the Cuban colonial house.
 The volumes separated by this "patio" are joined by two galleries that connect them.
 It complies with the rationalist dictates to the letter: free floor plan, continuous windows, a free facade, pilotis, etc. The house is not only exceptional for its extraordinary visual values, but also for its amazing adaptation to the Cuban tropical climate.

 With the use of the brise soleil of Le Corbusier, Mario Romañach maintained rationalist design principles as adapted to a tropical environment.
 In the search for a regional architecture, a dialectical dialogue was developed between the formal principles of the modern movement (Momo) and the vernacular solutions offered by the Cuban colonial dwelling.

 It is interesting to note the influence of Japanese architecture, a culture for which he had a special predilection in works such as the house of Rufino Álvarez, built in 1957 and located in 214 between 13 and 15, Siboney, Playa, or in the house of Ana Carolina Font, 1956, built in 216 A between 7th.
 A and 9th., Siboney, Playa.
 In both, this influence is evident in the horizontality, the adaptation and respect for the surrounding nature, the arrangement of its roofs and the expression of the structure; In addition, the use of wood in details such as railings, lattices.
 These two houses are the best works of Romañach for their excellent formal composition and spatiality, as well as exquisite handling of details.
 The architect's attentiveness for the building's adaptation to climate is evident.